And at Ecosphere+, we want to help keep it that way.

 But can just one area in one part of the world really have an effect on our global climate?
 Two independent, transparent, and globally recognized standards firmly believe it can.
 The Climate, Community, and Biodiversity Alliance (CCBA) verifies the benefits of the project to local communities, wildlife and biodiversity, and the climate.
 And the Verified Carbon Standard (VCS) ensures the quality and accuracy of the accounting methodology used to measure the project’s climactic benefits.
 Read more about these standards here.

-As a result, we’re proud to say that Cordillera Azul has earned the highest distinctions for biodiversity and for climate change under these standards.
+As a result, we’re proud to say that Cordillera Azul has earned Gold distinctions for biodiversity under these standards.

 The Cordillera Azul project stretches from the Andes to the Amazon Basin.
 This vast area supports and strengthens the resilience of diverse ecosystems including mountain forest, hill forest, alluvial forest, and wetlands, which all help the local communities adapt to a rapidly changing climate.